Avg: 4 from 2 votes

 P4 (.11a): Cross Snake and angle right.
 Slightly thinner at one point but much shorter than the previous pitch.

 P5 (.11d): The business.
 Move right, then up until you encounter a steepening, thin section.
 Turn on the magic footwork switch, weld your feet to some miniscule features and hope for the best.
 Doesn't ease up much until you're clipping the anchor.

 P6 (.11a): The guide says .11b; feels more like .10c-.11a at most, maybe because it's much, much easier than the previous pitch.

 P7 (.11a): Feet hurting yet?
 Another thin, low-angle slab leads up to a belay below a steeper section of slab.

 P8 (.11b or c?): The guide bills this as another non-descript .11a but I found it to be a major 'sting in the tail'.
-Extreme Mythos-related foot pain coupled with a short but bleak bulge of 5.11 glacier glass in the middle of the pitch with a little too much sun on it felt much, much harder than all but the crux slab pitch.
+A bleak bulge of 5.11 glacier glass in the middle of the pitch with a little too much sun on it felt much, much harder than all but the crux slab pitch.
 Perhaps this is instead the '.11b with a bulge' described as P6 or perhaps my feet were just tired by this point.

 P9 (.12d or .9 A0): Glassy and beautiful glacier polish leads to the short, steep headwall.
-I didn't do the mantel boulder problem but the holds are all there and it looks about V6 or so.
+Checking out the moves briefly seemed to put the section at about V6 or so.
 Bolts are right in your face, so go for it!
-Dirt on the slab above made the relatively easy climbing a bit scarier.
+Dirt on the slab above made the subsequent easier climbing a bit scarier.